cometapp/engine/content/article1/data_science_at_comet.md

 ![The last iPhones' computing power are somewhat comparable to a laptop.
 ](a11_benchmark.jpg)

 Empowered mobile phones are actually part of a larger trend, the growth of the Internet Of Things (the so-called IoT).
 More and more devices are now connected, and can be thus remotely controlled (CCTV, smart watch, electric consumption meter etc).
-Although most of them only gather and transmit data to a central platform which may take an enlightened decision later, some others like Amazon's Alexa onboards machine learning capabilities.
+Although most of them only gather and transmit data to a central platform which may take an enlightened decision later, some others like Amazon's Alexa onbends machine learning capabilities.
 Running such algorithms on mobile devices is much more tedious than their counterparts on server, due to the limitation in memory and battery.
 They enable however functionalities that were previously considered a fantasy: real-time translation from a camera, or specialized image labelling, among others.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/06olHmcJjS0/0.jpg)](https://www.youtube.com/watch?v=06olHmcJjS0)